department-of-veterans-affairs/va.gov-team/products/authenticated-patterns/Design and Research/2024-07-Research Initiative-One-Prefill/Prefill Research Study Convo Guide 08_19_24.md

 > If user does not mention the following aspects of the page, ask:
 - Where do you think this personal information is pulled from in order to display it to you here?
 - What do you think about the format of how your prefilled information is displayed?
-- Did you read the section that starts with ‘Note’ and what do you think that is talking about?
-Did seeing the word ‘Note’ in bold impact your decision to read that section at all?
+- What do you think that section starting with 'Note' is talking about?
 - Do you think you are able to edit the personal information shown on this page?
 - What do you think that process would be to edit this information?
 Does that fit how you would want to edit that information, or would you expect to do it in a different way?
 - Would you expect any kind of notification on this page that this information has been prefilled based on what is in your profile?